FixedStrategy

 Notes

-The so-called fixed strategy simply consists in retaining the first P elements of the PC basis, the latter being ordered according to a given EnumerateFunction (hyperbolic or not).
+The so-called fixed strategy simply consists in selecting the first P elements of the PC basis, the latter being ordered according to a given EnumerateFunction (hyperbolic or not).
 The retained set is built in a single pass.
 The truncated PC expansion is given by:

-\hat{h} (\uX) = \sum_{j=0}^{P-1} \vect{a}_j \Psi_j (\uX)
+\widehat{h} (\uZ) = \sum_{j=0}^{P-1} \vect{a}_j \Psi_j (\uZ)

 P = \binom{n_X + p}{p} = \frac{(n_X + p)!}{n_X!\,p!}

+where n_X is the input dimension.
 This way the set of retained basis functions \{\Psi_j, j = 0, \ldots, P-1\} gathers all the polynomials with total degree not greater than p.
 The number of terms P grows polynomially both in n_X and p though, which may lead to difficulties in terms of computational efficiency and memory requirements when dealing with high-dimensional problems.

 Examples